-- Remove oil filler plug with the O-ring from the clutch cover. - Fill engine oil to the middle $oldsymbol{A}$ of the level viewer.
+- Remove filler plug 1 with the O-ring. - Fill engine oil to the middle f A of the level viewer.

 Engine oil (SAE 10W/50) (p.
-174)
+164)

-In order to achieve optimal engine performance, it is not advisable to mix different engine oils.
-We recommended changing the engine oil when necessary.
+In order to achieve optimal engine oil performance, it is not advisable to mix different engine oils.
+KTM recommends changing the engine oil.